 Active adults who want to retire in Illinois should understand that the state’s retirement taxes come with both positives and negatives.
 Retirees can certainly take advantage of some tax benefits, but Illinois doesn't generally have a reputation as a tax-friendly state.
 Keep reading to learn more about retirement taxes in Illinois.

-Property Taxes in Illinois
+Illinois Property Taxes

 Despite these relatively high property taxes, many 65+ residents can take advantage of certain property tax exemptions.
 These exemptions, such as the Senior Citizens Homestead Exemption, are explained in detail below.

-Income Taxes in Illinois
+Illinois Retirement Income Taxes

-Tax Exemptions for Seniors in Illinois
+Illinois Tax Exemptions for Seniors

 Residents who understand the tax system in the Prairie State can also take advantage of several tax exemptions to save money and lower their cost of living.
 Here are some of the tax exemptions available to senior residents.